Mnemonic Induction of Lucid Dreaming (MILD)

 When you awaken naturally from a dream in the early morning, rehearse it several times until you have memorised it.

-Continue steps two and three until your have clearly set your intention or you return to sleep.
+Continue steps three and four until your have clearly set your intention or you return to sleep.
+If your mind wanders to any other thoughts while falling asleep, repeat the procedure.

 Dr. Stephen LaBerge